naushadali1/python-programming/README.md

 # python-programming
- inn this repo i upload my python tasks which i cimopleting at learing phase
+ In this repository I upload my python tasks which I completed at learing phase.